Green Journey Adventure

 Playtesting & Iteration

-Players struggled to verify if cube rotations were correct.
-I redesigned cube faces with a visual alignment system where correctly rotated pieces form complete pictures, providing immediate self-validation.
+• Fix: Redesigned cube faces with a visual alignment system — correctly rotated pieces form a complete picture, giving immediate self-validation without external feedback.

-The voice-over format delivered knowledge too quickly without visual context.
-I redesigned it using readable text and motion graphics, allowing learners to process information at their own pace while engaging with the AR scene.
+• Fix: Redesigned the format using readable text and motion graphics, allowing learners to process information at their own pace while engaging with the AR scene.

 Mission Briefing